drivendataorg/meta-vsc-descriptor-runtime/README.md

 ### Scoring your submission

 For convenience and consistency, the `vsc2022` repository, including the scoring scripts for both the descriptor track and the matching track, is included as a submodule of this runtime.
 The descriptor evaluation similarity search is also conducted by the code in this library.
 After cloning this repository, run `make update-submodules` to download the contents of `vsc2022` into the specified folder.

+You will need ot use the training set if you want to score your submission, since ground truth is only provided to you for the training set.
+While the make commands in this repository default to using the test set, you can also use the training set by setting the variable `DATASET=train`.
+For example, running `make data-subset DATASET=train` to generate prepare the necessary data for `data/train`, and `make test-submission DATASET=train` to have the container mount the data from `data/train`.

-After running `make data-train-subset` and `make test-submission`, unpack the `submission.tar.gz` generated by your solution obtain the rankings files to provide to `vsc2022/descriptor_eval.py` along with the training set ground truth to obtain your score.
+After running the container, unpack the `submission.tar.gz` generated by your solution obtain the rankings files to provide to `vsc2022/descriptor_eval.py` along with the training set ground truth to obtain your score.

 > Note: When evaluating your generated subset submission on the training set, you should provide only the subset of the ground truth entries that contains the query videos in the subset.